TajMcCourtie/Capstone2019/README.md

     $
 ```

-From here you will type the phrase "code ." at the dollar sign and this will open visual studio code application and load up the project.
+From here you will type the phrase "code ." at the dollar sign and this will open the Visual Studio Code application and load up the project.

 ```console
     heslop-capstone MINGW64 ~/Documents/Capstone-Group1-Codezero/transico_web